Librarika/manual/docs/member-area.md

 ## Recently Viewed

-Recently Viewed section will show you all those books that you have been viewed recently.
+Recently viewed section will show you all those books that you have been viewed recently.

 * Like before from `My Account` go to the `Recently Viewed` option.
 * Click on it and you can see the books you have viewed recently like below.